-The W.M.
-Keck Foundation Research Program seeks to benefit humanity by supporting projects in two specific areas (1) medical research and (2) science and engineering, that are distinctive and novel in their approach, question the prevailing paradigm, or have the potential to break open new territory in their field.
+The Research Program seeks to benefit humanity by supporting projects in two specific areas (1) medical research and (2) science and engineering, that are distinctive and novel in their approach, question the prevailing paradigm, or have the potential to break open new territory in their field.

-Keck is looking for “out-of-the-box” projects that push forward basic science, present unconventional approaches to intractable problems, or challenge prevailing paradigms.
-Breakthrough, high-risk projects that have failed to secure funding from conventional sources (National Science Foundation, National Institutes of Health, etc.) are encouraged.
+Keck is interested in interdisciplinary research; thus, proposals may also come from a team of faculty across departments, disciplines, or schools.
+Keck is looking for “out-of-the-box” projects that push forward basic science, and are not otherwise fundable.
+Applicants should have unsuccessfully attempted to secure funding from conventional sources (National Science Foundation, National Institutes of Health, etc.) and be able to share formal or informal feedback indicating the breakthrough, high-risk nature of the project.
 For medical research concept papers, please note that the Keck Foundation is not interested in funding disease specific projects.

 Limited Submissions Process